Omojolade/SCA-Cloud-School-Application/README.md

 # SCA CLOUD SCHOOL APPLICATION

-## The CLI application to install software wget, curl, node.js
+The CLI application to install software wget, curl, node.js.
+Three OS platform, MacOS, Windows and Linux are the platforms used in this project

 ### Setup
 1. open your computer’s command prompt (Windows) or terminal (macOS/Linux).
 Change the current directory to the folder where you save your documents or projects.
 Enter the following commands to create a new project folder and initialize the project.